 #The log-name. #This log is enabled.
-Set to 'no' to disable. #This log is enabled for the file in the default logging directory. #If this option is set to yes, the last filled fast.log- #overwritten while restarting Suricata. '''
+Set to 'no' to disable. #The name of the file in the default logging directory. #If this option is set to yes, the last filled fast.log- #overwritten while restarting Suricata. '''

 Eve (Extensible Event Format)